🥽 General Combat Guidelines

-In combat, expect weapons to make moderate levels of contact with all parts of your body but your head and groin.
+In combat, expect weapons to make moderate levels of contact with all parts of your body except your head and groin.
 While hands are not a valid target, they are likely to be struck on occasion and striking a hand is not considered a safety violation the way striking the head or the groin is.
 Note that while strikes to the head and groin are not permitted, they may occasionally happen by accident; if you cannot risk suffering such a strike at all, you should consider being a non-combatant.

 You may strike and be struck from any angle.
 There are no special rules for attacking someone from behind.